 Lowe, J. Mark

-Mark has published in the Association of Professional Genealogists Quarterly (APGQ), National Genealogical Society Quarterly (NGSQ), the Genealogical Speakers’ Guild SPEAK!, The Longhunter (So.
+Mark has published in the Association of Professional Genealogists Quarterly (APGQ), National Genealogical Society Quarterly (NGSQ), the Genealogical Speakers’ Guild SPEAK!, FGS’ FORUM, The Longhunter (So.
 Ky.
 Genealogical Society), The Middle Tennessee Genealogical Society Quarterly and other society publications.
-He formerly was President of the Association of Professional Genealogists (APG), President for the Federation of Genealogical Societies (FGS), and President of the Southern Kentucky Genealogical Society Mark is a Certified Genealogist and a Fellow of the Utah Genealogical Society, and was awarded the Graham T. Smallwood award by the Association of Professional Genealogists.
+He is a Past President of the Association of Professional Genealogists (APG) and Past President of the Southern Kentucky Genealogical Society.
+Mark is a Fellow of the Utah Genealogical Society and was awarded the Graham T. Smallwood award and Lifetime Membership award by the Association of Professional Genealogists.

-- Course Nine — Research in the South: Colonial States – Course Coordinator
+- Course Nine — Research in the South: Trans-Mississippi South – Course Coordinator